-Financial assets, excluding cash and receivables, are classified at fair value through profit or loss in accordance with NZ IAS 39.
+Financial assets, excluding cash and receivables, are classified at fair value through profit or loss in accordance with NZ IFRS 9.
 Financial assets are therefore initially recognised at cost in the Statement of Financial Position and subsequent remeasurement is at fair value.
 Purchases and sales of financial assets are accounted for at trade date.
 Unrealised profits and losses on subsequent remeasurement to fair value will be recognised in the Statement of Comprehensive Income.
 Details of fair value for the different types of financial assets are listed below.

 - Cash assets are carried at face value of the amounts deposited.
 The carrying amounts of cash assets approximate to their fair value.
-For the purposes of the statements of cash flows, cash includes cash on hand, deposits held at call with banks and investments in money market instruments. - Trade receivables are accounted for as loans and receivables and are generally settled within 60 days and are carried at amounts due.
-The collectability of debts is assessed at reporting date and specific provision is made for any doubtful accounts.
-The carrying amount of receivables approximates to their fair value. - Unlisted unit trusts are recorded at fund managers' valuation.
+For the purposes of the statements of cash flows, cash includes cash on hand, deposits held at call with banks and investments in money market instruments. - Trade receivables are initially recognised at fair value plus transactions costs and subsequently at amortised cost.
+Trade receivables are generally settled within 60 days however an impairment analysis is performed at reporting date considering the collectability of debts and specific provision is made for any expected credit losses and reversals.
+The carrying amount of receivables approximates to their fair value.